ivans-innovation-lab/beautiful-jekyll/projects.md

 Apache Maven is used as a project management and comprehension tool.
 Maven supports project aggregation in addition to project inheritance.
 Maven processes projects with multiple modules so you can work with them more effectively.

 Domain Driven Design is applied through Event Sourcing and CQRS.
-How Event Sourcing enables deployment flexibility - the monolithic application can be migrated and deployed as a microservices.
+How Event Sourcing enables deployment flexibility - **the application can be deployed as a monolithic or as a microservices**.

 Please read the [Documentation](https://www.gitbook.com/read/book/ivans-innovation-lab/my-company).